APPLYING FOR A JEFFERSON SCIENCE FELLOWSHIP

 - Letters of Recommendation (minimum of 3, maximum of 5)

-The online application will open on August 1st when the 2016-2017 Selection Process begins.
+The online application will open on August 1 when the selection process for the 2017-2018 Jefferson Science Fellows begins.
 After providing basic application information on the online application (i.e., name, institution, phone number, etc), applicants will be asked to upload the following supporting documents in PDF format: a Curriculum Vitae, a Statement of Interest, and two Essays (content and format details are described below).
 Applications must be submitted online to be considered in the review process.
 Click here to access the online application system.
 If you have technical difficulties, please contact email@example.com.

 Curriculum Vitae (limit 10 pages) should include the following: